Who is the best coach of all time? A network-based assessment of the career performance of professional sports coaches: Methods

-Please note that we didn't include matches for abolished European soccer competitions for clubs, e.g., the UEFA Cup Winners' Cup~\cite{uefa_cup_cup}.
-Also, we didn't include any games played for national cups.
-Finally, no games played between national teams are included in our data.
-We stress that our selection excludes very important national leagues, and glorious European soccer teams taking part in these leagues.
-The main reason behind our choice is due to the time coverage of the data from \url{transfermarkt.com}.
-For example, data for the Portuguese Primeira Liga~\cite{pri_liga} are reported only from season $1997/98$ on.
+Please note that we did not include any games played for national cups nor games in minor European cups such as the UEFA Intertoto Cup.
+Also, no games played between national teams are included in our data.
+We stress that our selection excludes important national leagues, and glorious European soccer teams taking part in these leagues.
+The main reason behind our choice is the time coverage of the data from \url{transfermarkt.com}.
+For example, data for the Portuguese Primeira Liga~\cite{pri_liga} are reported only starting from season $1997/98$.

 Still relying on data from \url{transfermarkt.com}, we determined the coaches that managed the teams playing each of the individual games of our sample.
-To this end, we gathered the coaching histories of all soccer teams in our dataset, and accounted for eventual changes of managers throughout the season.
-We identified a few inconsistencies in the data from \url{transfermarkt.com}, i.e., individual games of a team managed either by more than two coaches or no coach at all.
-We corrected those inconsistencies manually by relying on other sources of information, such as \url{bdfutbol.com} and \url{wikipedia.com}.
+To this end, we gathered the coaching histories of all soccer teams in our dataset, and accounted for eventual changes of managers throughout the seasons.
+We identified a few inconsistencies in the data from \url{transfermarkt.com}, that is, individual games of a team managed either by more than two coaches or no coach at all.
+We corrected those inconsistencies by relying on other sources of information, such as \url{bdfutbol.com} and \url{wikipedia.com}.
 After data curation, we were able to find unique coach-to-team assignments for more than $99\%$ of the games in our sample.

-In total, we obtained information for $93, 157$ soccer matches.
-We identified $1,775$ unique coaches who have managed at least one game.
-If we restrict our attention only to matches played from season $1980/81$ on, i.e., the period for which we have full information for all leagues considered in our study, then the total number of matches is $72,850$ and the total number of unique coaches is $1,436$ (see Table \ref{table:1} for details).
+In total, we obtained information for $93, 288$ soccer matches.
+We identified $1,777$ unique coaches who have managed at least one game.
+If we restrict our attention only to matches played from season $1980/81$ on, i.e., the period for which we have full information for all leagues considered in our study, then the total number of matches is $72,981$ and the total number of unique coaches is $1,438$ (see Table \ref{table:1} for details).
 As Figure~\ref{fig:1} shows, the number of games covered by our dataset consistently increases until $1980$, and stays more or less constant after that season.
 The same trend is observed for the number of coaches, although one could notice a slight increase even after $1980$.
-This fact indicates an increasing tendency of replacing coaches during the season.
+This fact indicates a growing tendency of replacing coaches during the season.